 Actually, most people in the United States consume the recommended amounts of vitamin B6.
-According to studies, the average intake of vitamin B6 is about 1.5 mg in women and 2 mg a day in men.
+According to studies, the average intake of vitamin B6 is about 1.5 mg in women and 2 mg in men.

 People who follow a poor diet may have low levels of vitamin B6.
 But, they have low concentration in many other vitamins as well.
 Isolated vitamin B6 deficiency is unlikely.

 Actually, a well-balanced diet can provide adequate amounts of all B-vitamins.
-For instance, so many foods contain high doses of vitamin B5.
+For instance, so many foods contain high amounts of vitamin B5.
 Only vitamin B12 may be an exception!
 Thus, many people may benefit from taking supplements with vitamin B12.

 On the other hand, people with health problems, such as severe obesity, rheumatoid arthritis, chronic renal insufficiency, celiac disease, Crohn’s disease, ulcerative colitis, and alcohol abuse may benefit from high dosages of vitamin B6, found only in supplements.